zmanian/gaia/README.md

 ### Atlas Test-Net Example

+Atlas is a community test-net which can be used to test setting up a cosmos validator node.
+Supplimentary to this tutorial you can also follow [this video](https://www.youtube.com/watch?v=B-shjoqvnnY).

 To work on the Atlas you will need some tokens to get started.
 To do this first generate a new key: